 As another example, consider Google search results.
 The rank of each page depends on the number and rank of pages linking to it, so conceptually Google is manipulating a matrix with a row and column for every page they track.
 The vast majority of this matrix is zeros since no page links to more than a few of the 4.5 billion pages out there.

 Linear algebra at scale is not just a larger version of what you learn in high school.
 Because matrices are so large and so sparse, even storing and accessing big sparse matrices requires some cleverness.

 Since linear algebra is at the heart of so many problems, linear solvers are often in the inner loop of a larger application, and so efficiency is critical.
 Numerical linear algebra algorithms have been improving steadily for decades.
 For very large problems, algorithms have done more than Moore’s law to reduce computation costs.

 Of course you need accuracy as well as efficiency; it doesn’t matter how quickly you can compute a wrong answer.
 Two ways of computing the same thing that are algebraically equivalent in theory may not be equivalent at all when carried out by a real computer.
 One may be very accurate and the other useless.
 A great deal of scholarship and practical experience has gone into understanding linear algebra algorithms deeply, not just how they behave in theory but also how they behave in actual computer hardware.

 Linear algebra software packages like LAPACK are very mature.
 Countless experts have devoted their careers to refining these implementations.
 Most people have no business trying to improve on such software.
 For most of us, the challenge is to formulate our applications well and to choose the best algorithms, not to re-implement fundamental methods.

-If you need some help with an application of linear algebra to your business, please let me know.
+If you need some help with an application of linear algebra to your business, please let us know.